 At Palm Capital Management, we have the technology to assist you in discovering your financial capabilities at retirement.
 Contact us to schedule a no-obligation consultation.

 805.727.2000 | email@example.com

-This article was written by Alano Massi, a CERTFIED FINANCIAL PLANNER™ practitioner and Managing Director at Palm Capital Management, a d/b/a of Dynamic Wealth Advisors, a registered investment advisor.
-CRD# 151367.
-SEC# 801-72203.
+This article was written by Alano Massi, a CERTIFIED FINANCIAL PLANNER™ practitioner and Managing Director at Palm Capital Management.